gowthamrajdev/freshworks-assignment/README.md

     └── manifest.json             A JSON file holding meta data for app to run on platform

 Explore [more of app sample apps](https://community.developers.freshworks.com/t/freshworks-sample-apps/3604) on the Freshworks github respository.

+Note:
+1. Please update the `AWS_DOMAIN` URL from the `order-details.js`, If the AWS EC2 domain/IP changes.